squillero/microgp4/docs/evolution.md

 * Evolutionary algorithms are inherently parallel: a nearly-linear speed-up may be easily achieved on multiple instruction/multiple data (MIMD) architectures.
 * It's easy to trade-off between computational resources and quality of the results.

 Unfortunately, several hidden and rather obscure details may significantly impair evolutionary algorithms' efficacy.
-This may explain the relative slow acceptance, compared to other bio-inspired heuristics, such as simulate annealing or artificial neural network.
+This may explain the relative slow acceptance, compared to other bio-inspired heuristics, such as simulate annealing or artificial neural network [[5]](https://doi.org/10.1007/978-3-642-27467-1).